Top Treatments for Heel Bone Spurs

-While the pain from heel bone spurs can be severe and even debilitating in some cases, the good news is that conservative treatments are usually very effective at treating these ill-positioned calcium deposits.
+Heel spurs that dig into the sensitive fat pad on the heel can cause severe and even debilitating pain in some cases.
+Thankfully, conservative treatments are usually very effective at treating these ill-positioned calcium deposits.

 Rest and Icing